nik-ez/snowiq-docs/soc-route-plans.md

 <section id="Viewing-Archived-Routes" markdown="1">
 ## Viewing Archived Routes

 Route Plans are automatically archived once new Route Plan files are uploaded.
-An Admin can view all the previous Route Plan versions and their upload timestamps by clicking on the name of the Depot in bold (below 'Gaithersburg East' was clicked and the accordion-style list expanded to show the history and the previously archived files).
+An Admin can view all the previous Route Plan versions and their upload timestamps by clicking on the name of the Depot in bold (see below example where 'Gaithersburg East' was clicked and the accordion-style list expanded to show the history and the previously archived files).
 </section>

 <section id="Preview-Routes" markdown="1">